Varekai: Set and technical information

 The set, created by Stéphane Roy, includes four major components: the forest, stage, catwalk, and lookout.
 The forest consists of 330 "trees", of which around 20 are climbable.
 The trees range from 4.5 m to 10.5 m in height.
 The stage is 12.8 m in diameter and has five trap doors, two turntables, and one elevating platform.
 The catwalk is 30 m in length and allows performers to cross over the stage; it ends at a lookout which is 7 sqm.

 Cast and crew

 Approximately 95 people travel with the Varekai tour; 50 are artists and the rest are crew.
-During each engagement in a city, anywhere from 80 - 100 people are hired locally for temporary jobs during the week but mainly for load-in and load-out.
+During each engagement in a city, anywhere from 80 to 100 people are hired locally for temporary jobs during the week but mainly for load-in and load-out.
 The cast and crew is an international one, representing 19 nationalities.

 The cast of Varekai includes many unique characters.